KingGenius5/makePNG/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/KingGenius5/makesite)](https://goreportcard.com/report/github.com/KingGenius5/makesite)

 MakePNG is a ChromeDP CLI that takes a screenshot of any webpage and saves it as a PNG.
-Currently takes pictures of the NYT front page; you'll have to manually change the URL unti the args update comes along.
+Currently takes pictures of the NYT front page; you'll have to manually change the URL until the args update comes along.

 ![NYT](nyt.png)